irisimik/MUIC-CMM678-Website/README.md

 # MUIC Class Committee 678 Website

-A mobile-first website with the main goal of event coordination.
+A mobile-first website with the main goal of coordinating CMM678 events with freshmen and seniors.

 Home page: